 - Links: You want the 600 Line of decorative columns and railings.

 When I first started my research, I was thinking decorative cast iron rather than aluminum.
 I found two places that fabricate and sell mid century style decorative columns and railings.
-I talked to Chuck, the manager at Remodelers Supply Center (RSC) in northwest Chicago — that’s their Climate Guard line, above.
+I talked to Chuck, the manager at Remodelers Supply Center — now called Climate Guard — (RSC) in northwest Chicago — that’s their Climate Guard line, above.
 Chuck was also very helpful.

 RSC is another American success story.
 From their history page: